RIKEN-RCCS/mpispawner/README.md

-# mpispawner
-MPI spawner in static processes
+# MPI Spawner in Static Processes

-(This package is a part of KMR [https://github.com/pf-aics-riken/kmr].
-This part is under the GNU licence, and is separated from the main part.)
+__This package is a part of KMR [https://github.com/pf-aics-riken/kmr].
+This part is under GPL, and is separated from the main part.__